TOPIC 2: ELECTRICITY

 Figure 1.
 I~V graph for lamps

-To open any door, you need a small push to get it open - then lots of people can 'flow' through the doorway.
+To open a door, you need a small push to get it open - then lots of people can 'flow' through the doorway.
 However if you push on the door from the other side, it will not open, and no one can go through.

 Similarly for a diode, you need a small forward push (a voltage or p.d. across the diode) to get it to 'open' or conduct electricity.
 If the voltage is reversed, virtually no current flows - the resistance is extremely high.